-STEP TWO: During the next steps you'll be installing the condenser, drier, and routing the high/low pressure lines and the liquid line.
-Since much of this is installed in the OEM location for the condenser, you'll need to remove the center grill section, horn(s), and latch support assembly (see figure 35).
-Be sure to retain all the mounting screws - you'll reinstall these pieces in the exact reverse order with the OEM screws.
+During the next steps you'll be installing the condenser, drier, and routing the refrigerant hoses.
+You will need to remove the center grill section, and latch support assembly (see figure 33).
+Retain all the mounting screws correct position for mounting